Service Learning connects classroom lessons with meaningful service to the community.

 Through service to others, a student stretches the boundaries of his education.
 In the process, he discovers more about himself and his community, society, and environment.

 Service projects adhere to the five fundamental pillars of The Haverford School’s Service Leadership Initiative:

 - Framework for ethical behavior

 - Ability to empathize with others

-Community service is integrated into the classroom beginning in pre-kindergarten and becomes part of the boys’ educational foundation.
+The Haverford School integrates community service into the classroom throughout the boys' experience.
+Service forms part of the boys’ educational foundation.

-- Lower School boys serve the elderly, homeless, and hungry in their community, fostering empathy, sensitivity, and gratitude.
+Lower School boys serve the elderly, homeless, and hungry in their community.
+These actions foster empathy, sensitivity, and gratitude.

 Doing service can help you:

 - make a positive contribution to your community

 - develop motivation, responsibility, leadership, and problem solving skills